yuqitanyq/tp/docs/DeveloperGuide.md

 **Extension**

-* 1a The given query is invalid
+* 1a.
+The given search is invalid.

-  * 1a1 LibTask shows an error message
+  * 1a1.
+LibTask shows an error message.

   Use case resumes from step 1

-* 1b No books match the given query
+* 1b.
+No books match the given query.

-  * 1b1 LibTask shows an empty list.</br>
+  * 1b1.
+LibTask shows an empty list.</br>

   Use case ends

+* 1c.
+More than search parameter was provided.

+  * 1c1.
+Lib Task shows an error message.

+  Use case ends.

 ### UC09: Edit a book on LibTask

 **MSS**

-1. User requests to edit a book and provides the index of the book and the new details.
+1. User requests to edit a book and provides the index of the book and the details.

 2. LibTask edits the book.